 The main disadvantage of this Nipple joint is that it reduces the cross-section area of flow at the joint due to the nipple.

-The union joint, as shown in the above figure, provide the facility of disengaging the pipes by simply unscrewing a coupler nut.
-This pipe joint is prefered, where there is the necessity of disengagement of the pipe.
+The union joint, as shown in the above figure, provides the facility of disengaging the pipes by simply unscrewing a coupler nut.
+This pipe joint is preferred, where there is the necessity of disengagement of the pipe is required.

 Spigot and Socket Joint

 In some applications, we need to bury the pipes in the earth for special reasons, in those cases this spigot and socket joints are used.
 Some pipelines are laid straight as far as possible.
 One of the important features of this joint is its flexibility as it adapts itself to small changes in level due to settlement of earth which takes place due to climate and other conditions.